-Through Army Directive 2010-04 and his involved leadership, the SecArmy secured the resources required from across the Army and DoD to allow ANC to make tremendous progress.
-The SecArmy also directed a series of external (to ANC) reviews to ensure steady progress in correcting ANC's deficiencies.
+Through Army Directive 2010-04 and his involved leadership, the Secretary of the Army secured the resources required from across the Army and DoD to allow ANC to make tremendous progress.
+The Secretary of the Army also directed a series of external (to ANC) reviews to ensure steady progress in correcting ANC's deficiencies.
 While much work remains, ANC's leadership and workforce have already accomplished much:

 - Work Force and Training: ANC increased its end strength by 50 percent, including filling key positions with experienced and knowledgeable personnel to help effectively and efficiently lead and manage its complex missions.
 ANC leadership has prioritized training of the work force to industry best practices, standards and measures, with significant progress already underway.
 ANC has also made important strides in codifying and implementing standard operating procedures, and captured the need to develop an internal assessment program in the ANC Campaign Plan.
 ANC also completed its first-ever agreement with the VA, allowing ANC employees to enroll in the VA training center. - Accountability: Restoring faith and confidence of the American people starts with demonstrating a greater sense of accountability in all aspects of ANC.
 ANC leveraged the Gravesite Accountability Task Force to establish an accountability baseline of all gravesites and inurnment niches, a process complicated by 14 decades of varying record standards and burial practices.
 ANC has also made a tremendous leap via technology.
 ANC is replacing its paper records with a digital system that uses industry best practices in database management.
 ANC has implemented the General Fund Enterprise Business System (GFEBS), which allows ANC to be fiscally fully transparent and provide fiscal stewardship of all funds.
 Validating ANC contract requirements and recompeting all service contracts has reduced the number of total service contracts from twenty-six to sixteen.
-ANC has also fielded a software program which facilitates oversight and direction to enhance its procurement operations. - Customer Focus: The care families deserve in their time of need requires a prompt, compassionate and professional engagement from ANC.
-As a result of family member inquiries, ANC conducted seventeen physical gravesite verifications.
-Additionally, to streamline all customer interactions, ANC implemented the Consolidated Customer Service (call) Center and launched a new user friendly website to communicate in a more relevant way with its stakeholders.
-To help meet the increasing demand for burials, ANC has implemented Saturday burial for services which do not require military honors.
-ANC has begun testing a new headstone application to enable the family to design and validate the information prior to the funeral service day and prior to ordering the marker. - Advisory Commission: As directed by the SecArmy, the Army National Cemetery Advisory Commission was initiated in FY 2012, and convened on December 1st, 2011 and March 8th, 2012.
-This Federal Advisory Commission provides an independent and holistic look at the future of ANC, helping the Army and DoD best maintain the heritage and active use of these sacred burial grounds for generations to come.
+ANC has also fielded a software program which facilitates oversight and direction to enhance its procurement operations.